Syria: Geography

+Climate

 Syria's climate varies from the humid Mediterranean coast, through a semi-arid steppe zone, to arid desert in the east.
 The country consists mostly of arid plateau, although the northwest part bordering the Mediterranean is fairly green.
 Al-Jazira in the northeast and Hauran in the south are important agricultural areas.
 The Euphrates, Syria's most important river, crosses the country in the east.
 Syria is one of the fifteen states that comprise the so-called "cradle of civilization".
 Its land straddles the northwest of the Arabian plate.

 Petroleum in commercial quantities was first discovered in the northeast in 1956.
 The most important oil fields are those of al-Suwaydiyah, Karatchok, Rmelan near al-Hasakah, as well as al-Omar and al-Taym fields near Deir ez-Zor.
 The fields are a natural extension of the Iraqi fields of Mosul and Kirkuk.
 Petroleum became Syria's leading natural resource and chief export after 1974.
 Natural gas was discovered at the field of Jbessa in 1940.